qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 With the :guilabel:`Style manager` from the **[Symbol]** |selectstring| menu you can administrate your symbols.
-You can |mActionSignPlus| :sup:`add item`, |edit|:sup:`edit item`, |mActionSignMinus| :sup:`remove item` and |user| :sup:`share item.
+You can |mActionSignPlus| :sup:`add item`, |edit|:sup:`edit item`, |mActionSignMinus| :sup:`remove item` and |user| :sup:`share item`.
 'Marker' symbols, 'Line' symbols, 'Fill' patterns and 'Color ramps' can be used to create the symbols (see defining_symbols_).
 The symbols are assigned to 'All Symbols', 'Groups' or 'Smart groups' then.